 - Sports Scholarships

-Scholarships can range from 10% to 50% depending on the individual assessment of each application.
-Applications are assessed by the relevant subject teachers, academic director, admissions department and, if necessary, the Director.
+Scholarships can vary in their percentage depending on the individual assessment of each application.
+Applications are assessed by the relevant subject teachers, academic director, admissions department and, if necessary, the Principal.
 Scholarships are limited to one per student but you may apply for more than one scholarship.
 If you are applying for more than one scholarship please ensure that you fill out one form per scholarship.
 Scholarships overrule any sibling/military discount.

 Scholarships and discounts are not applicable to deposits, application fees, lunches or additional costs such as school trips and uniform.
 Discounts and scholarships are subject to our Terms and Conditions that are agreed to upon enrolment.